AnthonyOlakangil/Encryption-Algorithm/README.md

 - if key = YTNSHKVEFXRBAUQZCLWDMIPGJO and plaintext = Hello
 - the resulting ciphertext would be "Ehbbq"

+- Example keys are commented at the end of the source file.

 - Uses CS50 library for get_string function.
 - In order to compile, download cs50.h header file and cs50.c source code and include in the directory then type the following into the terminal